13 Anti-Aging Supplements To Help You Age Gracefully

 These essential minerals complement each other: Zinc supports healthy immune function, energy production and mood.
 When it’s paired with copper, it forms a powerful antioxidant called copper-zinc superoxide dismutase (CuZnSOD).

-Most people are deficient in copper, so you should consider adding it to your supplement stack.
+Many people do not get enough copper, so you should consider adding it to your supplement stack.

 11. Vitamins A-D-K